 MAKESHOP is a site for non-profit and for-profit organizations, companies and individuals who are interested in playtesting and prototyping with children and families.

 Playtesting is iterative testing of a designed experience with its intended audience.
 Playtests are done to determine if the design supports the types of experience for which it was designed; to discover unforeseen features of the experience, including interactions, problems and opportunities; to be surprised and have many “ah ha” moments; and to iteratively modify the design to improve the users’ experience.

 For more information about playtesting opportunities, please email firstname.lastname@example.org

-Maker-related programming was also incorporated into the Museum’s Youth Programs in the 2013/2014 school year.
-Students in the Museum’s after school program YouthALIVE! (ages 11-18) explore MAKESHOP on a weekly basis, actively engaging with open-ended DIY and workshop-style design activities including sewing, woodworking, and electronics.
+Maker-related programming are also incorporated into the Museum’s Youth Programs every year.
+In the past, students in the Museum’s after school program YouthALIVE! (ages 11-18) explored MAKESHOP on a weekly basis, actively engaging with open-ended DIY and workshop-style design activities including sewing, woodworking, and electronics.

 Mobile MAKESHOP is a major initiative to create a strong educator-driven professional development experience to enable formal and informal educators to integrate open-ended, learning-rich making experiences into their schools, libraries, and community centers.
 This program aims to work with educators and learners in diverse formal and informal learning contexts to better understand how to authentically integrate making into such spaces and to address the unique needs of these diverse audiences.
 The Mobile MAKESHOP Program is made possible through the support of the Claude Worthington Benedum Foundation and has two main components: Partner Sites and Network Activities.